9623Y/9623Y-Spin-Up-Notebook/README.md

 #### **Tank Tread Intake**

 The tank tread intake works by using tank tread and paddles to pull discs in.
-The intake is angled slightly upwards with a piece of pelxiglass under the disc to guide it into the launcher.
+The intake is angled slightly upwards with a piece of plexiglass under the disc to guide it into the launcher.

 ### **Intake Concept Sketches**